Reloaded-Project/Reloaded-II/docs/NativeMods.md

 argument. `config.watch(callback)` reloads the settings when the user changes them while the game is running.

-`reloaded::log(text)` writes to the Reloaded log through the loader API;
+`reloaded::write_line(text)` writes a line to the Reloaded log through the loader API and `reloaded::write_line_async(text)` queues the write instead.
+`write`/`write_async` counterparts write the text without appending a newline.
-`reloaded::log_async(text)` queues the write instead, prefer it from hot paths such as game hooks.
-The text is UTF-8; the helper header already asks MSVC to encode narrow literals as UTF-8, and building with `/utf-8` does the same for the whole project.
+The text is UTF-8; the helper header already asks MSVC to encode narrow literals as UTF-8 and building with `/utf-8` does the same for the whole project.

 [native-template]: https://github.com/Reloaded-Project/Reloaded-II/tree/master/source/Reloaded.Mod.Template/templates/native
 [native-header]: https://github.com/Reloaded-Project/Reloaded-II/blob/master/source/Reloaded.Mod.Template/templates/native/ReloadedModConfig.h